-Since its inception in May 2016, FB live videos have kicked the imagination of many celebrities, activists, artists and common people alike.
-Though live video broadcasting was initially launched for verified FB accounts and public figures through FB Mentions, FB live was also made available to everyone with a FB account in April 2016.
+Since its inception in May 2016, FB live videos have kicked the imagination of many celebrities, activists, artists and ordinary people alike.
+Though live video broadcasting was initially launched for verified FB accounts and public figures through FB Mentions, FB live was also made available to everyone with an FB account in April 2016.

-Though FB live works the same as its predecessor live video stream apps such as Periscope and Meerkat; the defining difference lies in the huge audience that facebook possesses by default.
-Users need to merely ‘turn on’ push notifications of their favorite personalities and whenever that person goes live, users get notified in their news feed.
-There is also the Live video metrics that can be viewed such as ‘Peak Live viewers’, ‘Minutes viewed’, ‘Unique viewers’, ‘Views’, ‘Average % Completion’ and so on.
+Though FB lives works the same as its predecessor live video stream apps such as Periscope and Meerkat; the defining difference lies in the vast audience that Facebook possesses by default.
+Users need to merely ‘turn on’ push notifications of their favorite personalities, and whenever that person goes live, users get notified in their news feed.
+There is also the Live video metrics that can be viewed such as ‘Peak Live viewers,’ ‘Minutes viewed,’ ‘Unique viewers,’ ‘Views,’ ‘Average % Completion’ and so on.

-I remember a couple of years ago when my friends along with their wedding invitation would also share a Live streaming link so that those of us who couldn’t make it to the wedding were able to atleast watch the wedding live from anywhere around the world.
-I think that was one of the most exciting live video format that I have been a part of, apart from ofcourse watching live tennis, football matches and olympic games.
+I remember a couple of years ago when my friends along with their wedding invitation would also share a Live streaming link so that those of us who couldn’t make it to the wedding were able to watch the wedding at least live from anywhere around the world.
+I think that was one of the most exciting live video format that I have been a part of, apart from of course watching live tennis, football matches, and Olympic games.
 Now, I guess we no longer need a ‘website link’ that has to be shared much before an event.
-We just ‘Go Live’ and broadcast it to selected people in our FB groups and they can instantly receive notification and even like, comment, share their reactions live!
+We ‘Go Live’ and broadcast it to selected people in our FB groups and they can instantly receive notification and even like, comment, share their reactions live!